Virtual Lunch Guide: Best Practices & Topics

 What is a Virtual Lunch?

 A virtual lunch is an online event that takes advantage of video conferencing software to give team members the opportunity to connect, collaborate, or learn while sharing a meal.
-Like the food eaten at them, virtual lunches come in a variety of options and flavors, from lunch and learn events to team building virtual lunches.
+Like the food eaten at them, virtual lunches come in a variety of options and flavors, from lunch-and-learn events to team-building virtual lunches.

 Since virtual lunches are held wholly online, they’re easy to host.
 The only real challenge you’ll face when planning your virtual team lunch is deciding how you want to address the issue of food.
 Other than that, it’s a simple process that you can perform within minutes.